josephgeis/treasure-hacks-ctf/README.md

 ## `menu.zip`: Zipped

-**Clue:** Great job, Agent!
-We also noticed on the menu page that one of the product photos has an abnormality.
+**Clue:** We also noticed on the menu page that one of the product photos has an abnormality.
 There might be a flag which will help us gain more info.
 Go to https://a.ctf.treasurehacks.dev/menu.html.

 **Hint:** Look at the image file sizes.
-Look for which one is abnormally larger.
+Notice that one of them is abnormally larger.
 Did you know that you can hide `.zip`s in many normal files, like JPEG images?
+Also, remember that flags start with `\flag`.

 **Flag:** `LOZqJxitPnkw5tyi`